Last Updated on May 2, 2024 by Edward Harris

 Secondary medical insurance is designed to reduce out-of-pocket costs that you pay when you have your primary benefits in place.
 For example, if you have a group policy through your employer, you pay for a private individual or family policy through an insurance company.
 If you have reached age 65 or become eligible for Medicare, then you have primary coverage.
 COBRA, CHIP and Medicaid policies are also considered to be your main benefits.
 Currently, there are no deductible medical plans that are available that eliminate some of the need for secondary benefits.
 However, these plans often have coinsurance (see below).

 More than likely, you are not covered for 100% (0% coinsurance) of your expenses.
 If you have a $20,000 hospital bill, you my have to pay from $500 to $9,450.
 If the bill is $100,000, your portion may increase, depending if you have an ACA-compliant plan.
 Even with a covered office visit, ER visit, outpatient surgery, or a basic outpatient procedure, you may have to pay some of that obligation.
+Chronic illnesses will result in high out-of-pocket costs each year.

 Dental and vision coverage may also leave gaps, especially for non-preventative expenses.
 Orthodontia is typically not covered or limited with most plans, and cosmetic expenses are generally not covered.
 Waiting periods may be applied to many procedures, including extractions and root canals.
 Major networks may not be available, depending upon your state of residence.
+Cosmetic dental expenses are generally not covered.

 Secondary health policies pay the gaps and out-of-pocket expenses not covered by your “primary” policy.
 Initial claims should always be filed first with primary coverage.
 You can easily customize benefits to closely work with your main contract.
 Thus, you’re not paying for items that are either very inexpensive, or automatically paid by your private or group Exchange plan.